Q: What is RESET?

 Q: I don’t have experience in teaching children.
 Is that okay?

 A: Most of our volunteers do not have teaching experience, and many have never worked with young children before.
-We provide learning resources and training to get you acclimated to the classroom.
+We provide learning resources, mentoring, and training to get you acclimated to the classroom.
 (See next question.)

 Q: How will I be prepared?

 A: Volunteers are given plenty of support and training before they walk into a classroom.
-In addition to an initial briefing by RESET staff and a consultation with your assigned teacher, you will be given the opportunity to participate in volunteer orientation and training sessions and to observe veteran volunteers in the classroom.
-RESET also provides volunteers with a training video and Volunteer Handbook.
-Additional support is provided through a regular Blog, a quarterly newsletter, YouTube videos, and the learning resource area on this web site.
-And finally, RESET has a teacher consultant on staff who is available to observe you in the classroom and provide feedback on how to improve your RESET sessions.
+In addition to an initial briefing by RESET staff and a consultation with your assigned teacher, you will be given the opportunity to observe veteran volunteers in the classroom.
+RESET also provides a Volunteer Handbook Find additional information at Annual Report and Quarterly Newsletters and YouTube Videos.
+RESET also has an education consultant on staff who is available to observe you in the classroom and provide feedback on how to improve your RESET sessions.

 Q: What grade levels and schools does RESET serve?

-A: RESET currently offers programs for PreK, elementary, and middle school students.
-Most of our programs are offered to public elementary schools.
-We serve schools in the Washington, DC metro area, including Maryland and Northern Virginia.
+A: RESET currently offers programs for pre-Kindergarten, elementary, and middle school students.
+Most of our programs are offered in public elementary schools.
+We serve schools in Washington DC, Maryland and Northern Virginia.

 Q: Will I be assigned a school or can I choose where I want to volunteer?

-A: The choice of a school with which you wish to partner is up to you.
+A: The choice of a school is up to you.
 Several factors may impact that choice.
-For example, you may be interested in a school that is close to where you live or you may prefer to work with a specific type of student, such as students with special needs, students from low-income neighborhoods, or more advanced learners.
-Some volunteers prefer working with a specific age group, which can determine what school they partner with.
-Some volunteers have built strong relationships with particular teachers over the years, and they prefer to continue those relationships.
-RESET’s Executive Director and Volunteer Coordinator will discuss this with you and match you with a school that best meets your preferences.
+For example, you may be interested in a school that is close to where you live or work, or may prefer to volunteer with specific types of students, such as those with special needs, those from under-resourced communities, or those who are more advanced learners.
+Some volunteers prefer working with a specific age group, which determines school choices.
+Other volunteers have built strong relationships with particular teachers over the years, and they prefer to continue those relationships.
+RESET’s Executive Director and staff will discuss this with you and match you with a school that best meets your preferences.

 Q: How long are RESET programs?

-A: RESET programs are typically six-session classroom programs that run in the fall and spring, with a field trip to a STEM-related site.
-However, volunteers also have the option of participating in extended day, weekend or summer programs.
-Learn more about your options».
+A: RESET classroom programs are typically six-session classroom programs that run in the fall and spring and include a field trip to a STEM-related site.
+However, volunteers also have the option of participating in after-school, weekend or summer programs.

 Q: How long is each RESET session?

-A: Typically each session lasts between 45 and 60 minutes, which is usually determined by the time scheduled for science in your teacher’s classroom.
+A: Classroom sessions usually last between 45 and 60 minutes, which is determined by your teacher’s class schedule.
 You will need to also factor in preparation and travel time.

 Q: How much of a time commitment will I need to make to RESET each term?